Is 2022 a good time to build a custom home?

 - Where do I find Land to build?

 Yes 2022 can still be a good time to build your custom forever home, despite rising costs and interest rates.
 Building your custom home is an investment in your family’s lifestyle and should be looked at as a long term financial & lifestyle decision of living in your forever home for 5 or more years.
-Although there are no housing analysts that forecast a decrease in home values, even in the worst case if there was a short term decrease, your home value is most likely going to increase when looked at as a long term investment of 5 or more years.
+Although there may be a slight short term decrease in home values, your home value is most likely going to increase when looked at as a long term investment of 5 or more years.

 1. Is it going to cost less in 2022 to build than it did in 2021?

-- Building costs increased 19.2% year over year as of April 2022 according to the National Association of Homebuilders (NAHB).
-Since the start of the pandemic costs have increased 35.6%.
+- Good News!
+Construction cost increases have begun to slow to 3.3% increase as of September 2022 according to the National Association of Homebuilders (NAHB).
+Since the start of the pandemic costs have increased around 32%.
 The historical average over the past five years has been an increase of under 2% yearly building cost increase.
-We do not anticipate a decrease in costs 2022 however we anticipate a slowing of the pace of increases after Q2.
-Overall we anticipate the cost of construction to increase between 5% – 10% this year.
+The silver lining to the Fed interest rate increases is that it has dramatically slowed the pace of cost increases we were experiencing that at one point were increasing at close to a 20% yearly increase in costs.

 - Chart from @aliwolfecon showing production capacity improvements anticipated throughout 2022.